 The Environmental Noise Directive is a set of laws and guidelines that identify various levels of noise pollution and reduce environmental pollution.
 It also ensures that accurate information regarding noise pollution is shared with the public and preserves the noise quality in quiet areas.

-The Noise Control Act 1972 provides means for efficient coordination of federal research and noise control activities.
-Like the environmental noise directive, the noise control act provides the American public with information about noise pollution.
+The Noise Control Act, United States, 1972 provides means for efficient coordination of federal research and noise control activities.
+Like the environmental noise directive, the Noise Control Act provides the American public with information about noise pollution.

 The rapid urbanization of our world has yielded numerous negative consequences for our oceans, wildlife, and human health.
 Undoubtedly, our bustling daily activities contribute significantly to air pollution and noise pollution, a lesser-known yet equally critical concern.
 Although government sanctions seek to reduce the impact of noise pollution, they alone are insufficient in addressing the problem.

 As responsible citizens, we must prioritize safeguarding our ears from the onslaught of noise pollution, particularly if we work in industrial settings or locations with high levels of recreational noise.

 We must equip ourselves with adequate hearing protection devices, such as earplugs and earmuffs, to shield our eardrums from harmful noise exposure.

 Furthermore, we should acknowledge the impacts of noise pollution on our planet's biodiversity, as it poses a serious threat to animals and the delicate balance of ecosystems that support all forms of life.
 We can collectively protect ourselves and the countless species inhabiting our shared world by choosing to reduce noise pollution and supporting environmentally friendly policies and practices.